 Alternatively, you can learn to drive in someone else’s car.
 For this you’ll need to be added as a named driver on that car owner’s insurance.

 It’s a more affordable option, and doing things this way will enable you to start learning your car craft without having to buy your own set of wheels.

 A word of caution, though.
 If you do the bulk of the driving, you can’t be a named driver – you have to be the main driver on the policy.

-This might bump up the price, but being dishonest could be committing fraud.
+This might bump up the price, but being dishonest could mean you're committing fraud.

 Other ways of cutting the costs

-This may the cost as the less time you’re on the road the less likely you are to have an accident.
+This may reduce the cost, as the less time you’re on the road, the less likely you are to have an accident.

 You can also install various safety devices such as immobilisers, wheel locks and tracking systems to beef up your security and reduce the chances of it getting stolen.